 If you do not activate the account within 24 hours of registering, the record is deleted and you must register again.

 6. Enter the password that you specified on the registration form.

-Contact your KEMP representative directly to purchase a MELA contract.
+Contact your Kemp representative directly to purchase a Metered Licensing contract.

-This is important because you must have a MELA contract before you can use MELA licensing and functionality.
+This is important because you must have a Metered Licensing contract before you can use Metered Licensing and functionality.

-After you do this, KEMP sends you a contract ID.
+After you do this, Kemp sends you an Order/Contract ID.